Tanz0rz/haxe-fmod/extension/functions.md

 ## system_getcpuusage
 <!-- System::getCPUUsage -->
-verdict: covered haxefmod covers this with StudioSystem.getCpuUsage(), which returns the core mixer, stream, geometry, update, and convolution figures next to the Studio update percentage.
+verdict: covered haxefmod covers this with StudioSystem.getCpuUsage().
+It returns the core mixer, stream, geometry, update, and convolution figures next to the Studio update percentage.

 ## system_getoutputhandle
 <!-- System::getOutputHandle -->